TomSpencerLondon/CV/README.md

 ***
 [Skills](#skills) | [Projects](#projects) | [Experience](#experience) | [Education](#education) | [Interests](#interests) | [Blog](https://medium.com/@tomspencer_uk)
 ***
-I am a teacher now moving into Coding and training on the intensive 12 weeks of [Makers Academy](https://github.com/makersademy).
-I am running a coding blog and a youtube site directed towards sharing lessons I have picked up on my coding journey.
+I am a qualified and experienced Classics and Modern Languages teacher currently training on the intensive 12 weeks of [Makers Academy](https://github.com/makersademy).
+Building on my work as a scholar of linguistics, I am now enthusiastically engaging with the discipline of computer languages.
+My coding [Blog](https://medium.com/@tomspencer_uk) and [youtube](https://www.youtube.com/watch?v=7l7ubsZwRwg&t=1s) site document my reflections on the intellectual and practical lessons learned as I make this transition.

-My varied work experience and interests enhance my understanding of the world and I have now developed a positive attitude to work which I continue to build on using research on learning and also on productivity.
-My undergraduate and postgraduate study may seem like an unusual combination, but I have always had an aptitude for working with computers and my teaching practice has enabled me to explore online learning systems for young people including setting up a youtube site and website for my students.
-My success in undergoing the transition from teacher to coder is further evidence of my ability to work hard, learn rapidly, and adapt.
+As a postgraduate student at Bristol University, a lecturer and school teacher I have acquired strong skills in researching, organising and communicating complex material to diverse audiences.
+This background has attracted me to becoming a professional web developer.
+I see coding as a craft which requires carefully paced management of multi-faceted data for end-users.
+For example, I established a flourishing Classics department at a Secondary school in Croydon.
+When I took up the post as the sole Classics teacher I was faced with reluctant and uncooperative students.
+I realised that I needed to draw on multimedia to enable them to develop independent translation skills.
+I set up a [youtube]( https://www.youtube.com/watch?v=VM4ScXd5CkA&index=21&list=PLhhkrQZ2EUKwmtj99Xz95r6rpRnGZ5Brb) channel which I used to communicate brief and to the point advice for learning.
+Students engaged whole heartedly with this measured approach and performance and homework completion increased exponentially.

-From my rich employment history I have gained a diverse set of skills, which equip me to be a versatile employee.
-My experience in teaching and working with colleagues has helped develop my organisational, communication and interpersonal skills, meaning I am able to step into the leadership role when it is required of me but am equally comfortable assisting my colleagues to achieve a common goal.
-I believe my nontraditional career path allows me to approach this role from a unique perspective and use my creativity as an advantage.
-I look forward to hearing from you.
+My experience in team working with colleagues has helped develop my organisational and interpersonal skills.
+I am able to move into a leadership role when it is required of me.
+I am equally comfortable assisting my colleagues to achieve a common goal.

 ***

 ## Skills

-- **Communication** - Throughout my career I have focussed on being an effective communicator.
-Teaching Ancient Greek, Latin and French to a wide range of students from varied walks of life has taught me the importance of clarity and careful explanation to ensure understanding.
+- **Communicator** - Teaching Ancient Greek, Latin and French to a wide range of students from varied walks of life has taught me the importance of clarity and careful explanation to ensure understanding.

 - **Enthusiastic** - Whilst at Makers Academy I have maintained a [blog](https://medium.com/@tomspencer_uk) about learning to code.
-I have also taken an active role in workshops and in the tech community more generally with regular attendance and contribution to the Codecademy meet-up at CitizenM.
+I have also taken an active role in workshops and in the tech community more generally with regular attendance and contribution to the Codecademy meet-up at CitizenM and attendance at Hackathons.

-- **Team-player** - I am a keen team player and am have been frequently praised for my cheerful and engaging interaction with fellow colleagues.
-The head master at my last school said: "It has been a real pleasure working with you over the last couple of years and you will be missed.
-I hope it all goes well with your new venture and that you will keep in touch."
+- **Team-player** - I was the head of the Classics Department at my secondary school but also worked as part of a team in Modern Languages.
+As an experienced jazz trumpeter I worked with the music department to establish a flourishing jazz ensemble, orchestra and choir.

-- **Commitment** -  Praised for my "superhuman efforts" I am a diligent and conscientious worker and was praised for my 100% A-C grade results for my Latin GCSE class.
+- **Committed** -  Praised for my "superhuman efforts" I am a diligent and conscientious worker and achieved A-C grade results for my Latin GCSE class.

-- **Curious** - I love learning and Makers Academy has made me more committed to developing my growth mindset on my journey to code craftsmanship.
+- **Creative** - My PhD on Augustan literature at Bristol was commended for its "original contribution" to Classical studies drawing, as it did, on contemporary literary and philosophical sources.

 - **Adaptable** - New environments, new languages, new teams, new challenges.
 I see these as opportunities as opposed to problems.
 In my role as a teacher I have worked with a huge diversity of people and settings.
 There is always a way to connect.

-- **Creative** - During my teaching career I was always looking for new ways to help students to help students to study and developed a youtube channel for students to access outside of school.

 ***